chlorid/a_file_explorer/README.md

 # Disclaimer

+I'm not associated in any way with Akai.

 This program comes without any warranty and is still under development!
 Dont make me responsible if you lose data.
-Better commit a solution for the problem.
+If you locate the problem, you are more than welcome to contribute a solution.